Nabeel-javaid/report/README.md

 forge build
 ```

-After installing and building contracts you can run this command to execute all the test scripts:
+After installing and building contracts I ran this command to execute all the test scripts:

 ```bash
 forge test
 ```

-If you would like to execute an individual test script you could do so like this:
+To execute an indivial test I did it using

 ```bash
 forge test --match-path test/AiArenaHelper.t.sol -vvvv
 ```

-To print the gas report of contracts simply run:
+To print the gas report of contracts I simply ran:

 ```bash
 forge test --gas-report